psatler/mobile-flashcards/README.md

 # Mobile Flashcards
 > Final assessment project for Udacity's React Native course, in order to demonstrate understanding of the basics of React Native

 Mobile Flashcards is an app which allows the users study a collection of flashcards.
-Users can create different categories of flashcards called as "Decks", also being able to add cards and do quizzes on those decks.
+Users can create different categories of flashcards called "Decks", also being able to add cards and do quizzes on those decks.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).